epinio/docs/src/references/cli/epinio_service_list.md

 ## epinio service list

-List all the services in the targeted namespace
+List all the services in the targeted namespace.

 ```
 epinio service list [flags]